Teach any Edexcel IGCSE module B1: America: from new nation to divided union, 1783–1877, no prep needed!

 - Westward expansion and Native American removal, 1803–49

-- Opposition to Westward expansion from Spain, Britain and Native Americans.
-The significance of the Louisiana Purchase and the Transcontinental Treaty.
+- Opposition to Westward expansion from Spain, Britain, Mexico and Native Americans.
+The significance of the Louisiana Purchase and the Transcontinental Treaty and the annexation of Texas.
 Expansion and sectional conflict – the Missouri Compromise.
 The Indian Removal Act, the Trail of Tears.
 Settling the West – Manifest Destiny, migration to Texas and Oregon and the significance of the California Gold Rush.

 - Slavery, the South and the causes of secession, 1850–61